lugia19/Echo-XI/README.md

 - Azure speech recognition
 - Whisper, both running locally (**now using faster-whisper for faster recognition and lower VRAM usage**) and through openAI's API

-In addition, it automatically translates the output into a language of the user's choosing, if the user is speaking a different language.
+In addition, it automatically translates the output into a language of the user's choosing (from those supported by ElevenLabs' multilingual model), if the user is speaking a different language.

 Each speech recognition provider has different language support, so be sure to read the details.